AuCson/Genome-Assembly-Implementation/README.md

+# Genome Assembly Implementation

-# Genome-Assembly-Implementation - Course project for Algorithm Design and Analysis
+This is a course project for Algorithm Design and Analysis in Fudan University.

 The pipeline follows paper "Hybrid error correction and de novo assembly of single-molecule sequencing reads".